Miss Universe 1967

-Miss Universe 1967 was the 16th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 15 July 1967.
+Miss Universe 1967 was the 16th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 15 July 1967.

 At the conclusion of the event, Margareta Arvidsson of Sweden crowned Sylvia Hitchcock of the United States as Miss Universe 1967.
 It is the fourth victory of the United States in the history of the pageant.

 Contestants from fifty-six countries and territories competed in this edition.
 The pageant was hosted by Bob Barker, while June Lockhart provided commentary throughout the competition.
 French-American singer Jean-Paul Vignon performed in this year's pageant.

 Background

 Selection of participants

 Contestants from fifty-six countries and territories were selected to compete in the pageant.
 One candidate was appointed to represent her country to replace the original dethroned winner.

 Replacements

 Miss France 1967, Jeanne Beck, chose not to compete in any international competition and was replaced by her first runner-up, Anne Vernier.